dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **UnicodeCollation**: NO
    * Some older firmware have broken Unicode collation, fixes UEFI shell compatibility on these systems(generally IvyBridge and older)

 **Quirks**:

-Settings relating to UEFI, main ones we need to change: `ProvideConsoleGop`, and `RequestBootVarFallback`

-* **AvoidHighAlloc**: NO
-   * Workaround for when te motherboard can't properly access higher memory in UEFI Boot Services.
-Avoid unless necessary(affected models: GA-Z77P-D3 (rev. 1.1))
 * **ExitBootServicesDelay**: `0`
-   * Only required for very specific use cases like setting to `5` for ASUS Z87-Pro running FileVault2
+   * Only required for very specific use cases like setting to `3000` - `5000` for ASUS Z87-Pro running FileVault2
 * **IgnoreInvalidFlexRatio**: NO
    * Fix for when MSR\_FLEX\_RATIO \(0x194\) can't be disabled in the BIOS, required for all pre-skylake based systems
-* **IgnoreTextInGraphics**: NO
-   * Fix for UI corruption when both text and graphics outputs happen, set to YES with SanitiseClearScreen also set to YES for pure Apple Logo\(no verbose screen\)
-* **ProvideConsoleGop**: YES
-   * Enables GOP\(Graphics output Protcol\) which the macOS bootloader requires for console handle, **required for seeing once the kernel takes over**
 * **ReleaseUsbOwnership**: NO
    * Releases USB controller from firmware driver, needed for when your firmware doesn't support EHCI/XHCI Handoff.
 Clover equivalent is `FixOwnership`
 * **RequestBootVarFallback**: YES
    * Request fallback of some Boot prefixed variables from `OC_VENDOR_VARIABLE_GUID` to `EFI_GLOBAL_VARIABLE_GUID`.
 Used for fixing boot options.
 * **RequestBootVarRouting**: YES
    * Redirects AptioMemeoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
-* **ReplaceTabWithSpace**: NO
-   * Depending on the firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
-This swaps it for spaces instead-but majority can ignore it but do note that ConsoleControl set to True may be needed
-* **SanitiseClearScreen**: NO
-   * Fixes High resolutions displays that display OpenCore in 1024x768, recommened for user with 1080P+ displays
-* **ClearScreenOnModeSwitch**: NO
-   * Needed for when half of the previously drawn image remains, will force black screen before switching to TextMode.
-Do note that ConsoleControl set to True may be needed
 * **UnblockFsConnect**: NO
    * Some firmware block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
 Mainly relevant for HP systems when no drives are listed

-# Cleaning up
+## Cleaning up

 And now you're ready to save and place it into your EFI under EFI/OC.